LPL Financial Welcomes Financi - GuruFocus.com

 LPL Financial Holdings, Inc. ( LPLA) was founded on the principle that the firm should work for the advisor, and not the other way around.
 Today, LPL is a leader in the markets we serve, supporting more than 21,000 financial advisors, including advisors at approximately 1,100 enterprises and at approximately 500 registered investment advisor ("RIA") firms nationwide.
 We are steadfast in our commitment to the advisor-mediated advice model and the belief that Americans deserve access to personalized guidance from a financial advisor.
 At LPL, independence means that advisors have the freedom they deserve to choose the business model, services, and technology resources that allow them to run their perfect practice.
 And they have the freedom to manage their client relationships, because they know their clients best.
 Simply put, we take care of our advisors, so they can take care of their clients.

 Securities and advisory services offered through LPL Financial LLC (“LPL Financial”), a registered investment advisor.
 Member FINRA/SIPC.
 LPL Financial and its affiliated companies provide financial services only from the United States.
-Financial Partners, Inc., Exemplar Financial Network and LPL Financial are separate entities.
+Favor Financial Group and LPL Financial are separate entities.

-Throughout this communication, the terms “financial advisors” and “advisors” are used to refer to registered representatives and/or investment advisor representatives affiliated with LPL Financial.

 We routinely disclose information that may be important to shareholders in the “Investor Relations” or “Press Releases” section of our website.